Michael Socha: Career

 Socha's breakthrough role came early in his acting career.
 In 2006, he was cast as school bully Harvey in Shane Meadows's skinhead subculture film, This Is England.

 In 2008, he was cast in Kenneth Glenaan's BAFTA Scotland-award winning film Summer, where he acted opposite Robert Carlyle.
 The same year, he appeared in Duane Hopkins's film Better Things and the independent small-budget comedy Dogging: A Love Story.
 He also appeared in three episodes of the BBC One medical drama Casualty.
 In February 2009, Socha made his stage debut at Nottingham Playhouse in Glamour, a comedy by Stephen Lowe.
 The same year, he appeared in an episode of the science fiction police drama Paradox on BBC One and in the made-for-television film The Unloved for Channel 4.

 Despite his initial success, Socha was "penniless" and "waiting for work" for much of 2009 and early 2010, sitting at home and watching daytime television.
 His next big break came when Shane Meadows asked him to reprise the role of Harvey the bully for a four-part television series for Channel 4.
 The series, This Is England '86, follows the lives of the film's characters three years after the events originally depicted.
 It aired in September 2010.
-That same year, Socha appeared in an episode of the hit television comedy Married Single Other as well as the film Bonded by Blood.
+That same year, Socha appeared in an episode of the television comedy Married Single Other as well as the film Bonded by Blood.
 He also appeared in the This Is England Christmas special, and in a music video with American soul music singer Lauren Pritchard.
 In 2011, he played William Price in Helen Edmundson's adaptation of Anna of the Five Towns on BBC Radio 4.

 Socha appeared in BBC Three's hit supernatural series Being Human in 2011, receiving good critical notice as the innocent young werewolf Tom McNair.
 He almost did not appear on the show.
 He missed his audition after a taxicab hit him and fled the scene while he was helping a friend move furniture across a road in Normanton.
 Although only bruised, he missed his audition and had to plead for a second chance.
 He won the role of Tom, a young werewolf who has been brought up in the wild by his father and taught to hunt vampires.
 During his time on Being Human, Socha says he became good friends with Russell Tovey and co-star Robson Green.
 Socha has admitted that he can get carried away while performing some of his more physically demanding scenes.
 On another occasion, acting out a werewolf transformation in a metal cage, he almost injured himself after his physical acting became too extreme.
 He has received at least seven minor injuries requiring medical treatment and reporting to authorities.